Ethiopia Country Summary

 Sanctions

-The US has implemented sanctions related to the humanitarian crisis in Ethiopia through Executive Orders and General Licenses, which facilitate certain international activities and transactions.
-Additionally, the US policy restricts the export of defense articles to Ethiopian security forces, reflecting a broader strategy to address human rights concerns in the region.
+The United States has imposed sanctions on certain individuals and entities in Ethiopia due to the humanitarian and human rights crisis, as outlined in Executive Order 14046 issued on September 17, 2021.
+Additionally, the U.S. policy restricts the export of defense articles or services to the armed forces and internal security forces of Ethiopia, reflecting a broader strategy to address concerns regarding human rights and security in the region.

 Criminality